Opéra Guide

 PALAIS ROYAL

-One of the most photogenic places in Paris is Palais Royal.
-This ancient royal résidence is now famous for the courtyard with the contemporary art The Colonnes de Buren designed by Buren.
-260 black and white striped columns in different heights create a special rhythm in the main courtyard.
-Let’s take a stylish picture like an Instagrammer!
+One of the most photogenic spots in Paris is the Palais Royal.
+This historic royal residence is now famous for its courtyard featuring the contemporary artwork Les Colonnes de Buren by Daniel Buren.
+The installation consists of 260 black-and-white striped columns of varying heights, creating a striking rhythm across the main courtyard.
+It’s the perfect place to snap a stylish photo worthy of Instagram!

 Address: 8 rue de Montpensier 75001 Paris